Sing to the Lord, all the earth! Tell of his salvation from day to day. (1 Chronicles 16:23)

 The Grace Choir is open to all ages and sings in services from September to May, and practices each Thursday evening at 7:00 pm.

-The music group usually holds a family dinner on Thursdays from 5:45 to 6:15pm.
+The congregation usually holds a family dinner on Thursdays from 6:00 to 6:45pm.

 The String Group schedules rehearsals as needed for occasional services.

 Guest musicians, both singers and instrumentalists, are also involved from time to time.